rprkh/Music-Genre-Recommender/README.md

 Music Genre Recognition website that can identify 10 different genres of music using Light Gradient Boosting Machine (LGBM).
 The model achieves an accuracy of 90% on the test set, an F1 score of 0.90 and an RMSE of 1.03.
-The training data consists of 1000 audio samples each of a duraction of 30 seconds.
+The training data consists of 1000 audio samples each of a duration of 30 seconds.
 The model is deployed using Flask.

 Optuna was used to perform hyperparameter tuning and improve the accuracy